 In this manner, your website based on anonymous data will show a contextual advertisement rather than a targeted advertisement.

-- Google Consent Mode ensures that the website notes and measures a specific campaign’s conversions on the aggregate level.
+- It ensures that the website notes and measures a specific campaign’s conversions on the aggregate level.
 Instead of noting it on an individual user level.
 Thus, making sure that you get your website’s marketing insights in a fully compliant GDPR way.

-- In addition to this, Google Consent Mode allows Google tags to alter their behaviour if the user later changes their consent state.
+- In addition to this, it allows Google tags to alter their behavior if the user later changes their consent state.

-- Allowing the Google Tags to change their behaviour based on the location.
-For example, it automatically ensures that no cookie in the EU and UK gets activated without users consent.
+- Allowing the Google Tags to change their behavior based on the location.

 Google Consent Mode With Google Ads:

-The ad_ storage Tag in Google Consent Mode controls the cookie behaviour for advertising, including conversion measurement, which helps advertisers engage their efforts and resources in the best possible way.
+The ad_ storage Tag in GCM controls the cookie behavior for advertising, including conversion measurement, which helps advertisers engage their efforts and resources in the best possible way.

 For example, someone visits your website and makes a conversion and accepts your cookies, including marketing cookies in your cookie consent banner or pop up.
 The process is normal.

 But if the visitor rejects the cookie consent, the ad storage tag will de-activate any marketing cookie.
-With the aid of Google Consent Mode, you will still receive data on conversions but at a more aggregated level.
+With the aid of GCM, you will still receive data on conversions but at a more aggregated level.

 Google Consent Mode With Google Analytics:

-The Google Consent Mode works in collaboration with Google Analytics.
+The GCM works in collaboration with Google Analytics.

 It is also highly dependent upon users consent.
 If a user does not consent, then Google Analytics will not read or write the ads cookies, meaning the feature relaying on Google signals, for instance, remarketing, will be disabled.